fedora-python/python-rpm-porting/tools.rst

 The ``%install`` section is perhaps the most crucial one, because we have to be very mindful of which executable goes where and what symlinks should be created.

-First, in the same manner as in the preceding :ref:`build-section` section, it is advisable to upgrade the current Python 2 install command to use the new ``%py2_install`` macro, however, if that doesn't work for you, you can stick to the current install command, just make sure it's invoked by the ``%{__python2}`` macro.
+First, in the same manner as in the preceding :ref:`build-section` section, it is advisable to upgrade the current Python 2 install command to use the new ``%py2_install`` macro, however, if that doesn't work for you, you can stick with the current install command, just make sure it's invoked by the ``%{__python2}`` macro.
 The corresponding Python 3 install command will then either be the custom command prefixed by ``%{__python3}`` or the new ``%py3_install`` macro, which I'll be using in this example.

 As the `packaging guidelines`_ specify, the Python 2 package is currently to be the default one, thus it is best if we first install the Python 3 version of our software and then the one for Python 2, because in case they are installing some files into the same directories (such as ``/usr/bin/``), one installation will overwrite the files of the other.
 So if we install the Python 2 version last, its files will be located in those shared directories.